 - Arizona’s Community and Family Health Services (CFHS) provides public health services throughout the Grand Canyon State.

-- Because Arizona has a large number of Native American residents, those meeting specific criteria may be eligible for Medicare, Medicaid, and Native American health insurance.
+- Because Arizona has many Native American residents, those meeting specific criteria may be eligible for Medicare, Medicaid, and Native American health insurance.

 FAQs

-To be eligible, you must be a U.S. citizen or permanent legal resident who has lived in the United States for more than five years.
+To be eligible, you must be a US citizen or permanent legal resident who has lived in the United States for over five years.
 You’ll also have to meet at least one of the following criteria:

 - You’re 65 or older.